wwalterr/dos/README.md

 sudo service tor start
 ```

-Change the url inside the *script.py* to the attack target.
+Change the url inside the _script.py_ to the attack target.

 Execute the script.

 ```sh
 python3 main.py
 ```

+## Documentation

+The available CLI arguments are.

+- --url The attack target

+- --proxy_host The proxy host (optional)

+- --proxy_port The proxy port, available on proxy host (optional)

 ## Contributing